WHAT IS A FILM EDITOR?

 On my first ten features there was no budget for an assistant editor.
 I was my own assistant.
 Digitizing, synching rushes, logging paperwork, cutting the film, doing playouts, creating EDLs and generally overseeing the entire post on the movie.
 That is how I learnt my craft.

-I've now been editing profesionally for 17 years and have cut over 20 feature films as well as TV dramas, documentaries and award-winning short films.
+I've now been editing profesionally for over 25 years and have cut over 20 feature films as well as TV dramas, documentaries and award-winning short films.

 And I love the craft of cutting picture more every day.